FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/email/README.md

 **Purpose:** Sends an email with an optional attachment.

+**Workflows supporting this plug-in step:**

+ * All

 **Inputs:**

+* Step Name: Input field for the name of the step
+* Step Execution: Drop-down that sets the step execution behavior.
+By default, steps execute automatically.
+However, you can set the step to execute only for specific conditions.
-* Required: Input field for the "To" recipients.
-Single email address or semi-colon-separated list of addresses
+* To: Input field for the "To" recipients.
+Single email address or semi-colon-separated list of addresses.
-* Optional: Input field for the "CC" recipients.
-Single email address or or semi-colon-separated list of addresses
+* CC: (Optional) Input field for the "CC" recipients.
+Single email address or or semi-colon-separated list of addresses.
-* Required: Input field for the email subject
+* Subject: Input field for the email subject
-* Required: Text area for the email body
+* Body: Text area for the email body
-* Optional: Input field for the attachment.
-Can be a file accessible to the vCommander service account, in-line content, or a variable that resolves to a file or the attachment content
+* Attachment: (Optional) Input field for the attachment.
+Can be a file accessible to the vCommander service account, in-line content, or a variable that resolves to a file or the attachment content.
-* Optional: Input field for the attachment content type.
+* Content Type: (Optional) Input field for the attachment content type.
 Required if attachment is specified.
-Valid options are https://www.iana.org/assignments/media-types/media-types.xhtml
+For valid options, see https://www.iana.org/assignments/media-types/media-types.xhtml.

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0 and higher.
+Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.

 See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.